Full time-dependent counting statistics of highly entangled biphoton states: Analytical results

 Moreover, theorem \ref{theorem} paves the way towards a simple, analytical expression of the general PGF in Eq. (\ref{eq:g_general}), which will be derived for fiber propagation.
-Although omitted in this article, the same results can be easily obtained for free space propagation by extending the formulas to three dimensional spatial basis, which might be discussed elsewhere.
+Although omitted in this paper, the same results can be easily obtained for free space propagation by extending the formulas to three-dimensional spatial basis, which might be discussed elsewhere.
 In the case of fiber propagation, the covariance needs to be modified due to fiber coupling as

-occurring in Eq. (\ref{eq:g_general}), where $P_\text{f}$ denotes the projection onto transverse modes of the fiber (e.g. Laguerre Gaussian modes or Hermite Gaussian modes) \cite{Walborn_2010}.
-It may be worth noting that $P_\text{f}(x,\boldsymbol{q})P_\text{f}(x',\boldsymbol{q}')^\text{T}$ is generally a matrix representing all combinations of transverse modes selected by the fiber.
+occurring in Eq. (\ref{eq:g_general}), where $P_\text{f}$ denotes the projection onto transverse modes of the fiber (e.g., Laguerre Gaussian modes or Hermite Gaussian modes) \cite{Walborn_2010}.
+It may be worth noting that $P_\text{f} (x,\boldsymbol{q})P_\text{f}(x',\boldsymbol{q}')^\text{T}$ is generally a matrix representing all combinations of transverse modes selected by the fiber.
 This extends $\sigma-\mathbb{I}/2$ to an additional mode structure, hence the tensor product.
 More precisely, a continuous number of transverse modes simplifies to a finite number.
 Equation (\ref{eq:sigma_proj}) can be expressed in time basis and can be put in the form